 1.1.2.
-Client-Server Architecture
+XCC Communicates with a Client-Server Architecture

 XCC communicates with MarkLogic Server with a client-server architecture, where the XCC application is the client and MarkLogic Server is the server.
 The following figure illustrates the high-level architecture: